 11 Top Trading Mistakes to Avoid

-Trading is simple, right?
+Trading seems straightforward.
 Prices go up; prices go down.
-All you need to do is pick the right moment and watch the money come in.
+All you need to do is pick the right moment and watch the money come in, right?
 Not so fast!

-The world of trading isn’t simple.
-Even when traders have great ideas, but don’t prepare and execute properly, they usually end up losing.
-What makes traders successful is recognizing their mistakes, which is the first step to avoid making them in the future.
+The world of trading isn’t that simple.
+Even when traders have great ideas, if they don’t prepare and execute properly, they usually end up losing money.
+A successful trader will recognize their mistakes, which is the first step to avoid making them in the future.

 The 3 Most Common Mistakes in Trading

 Successful, experienced traders have a well-defined strategy, and they know when they should enter and exit trades.
-They also have plans about how much they're willing to risk, which is part of the strategy.
+They also have plans about how much they're willing to risk.

 It is always amazing to see how many traders read about a strategy, then begin to trade it without back testing it.
 They have no idea whether the strategy has been profitable but go ahead and use it anyway.

-Of course, back testing can be very tedious.
-Yet if you are using a strategy that has not been profitable over recent years, why would you expect it to be profitable this year?
+Back testing can be very tedious, but if you are using a strategy that has not previously been profitable, why would you suddenly expect it to be profitable now?
+To improve your chance at success, back test your strategy over hundreds of trades, years into the past.

 Contrary to what many think, profitable strategies are not hard to identify.
 For example, diversified trend following has been extensively studied and found to be profitable over the long term, which can be proven statistically.